minhduccao/ics6b-latex-templates/README.md

 # File Explanation
 ```
 learningBasics.tex   | Teaches you some basic formatting and symbols for LaTeX
 myTemplate.tex       | My personal LaTeX template for assignments
 symbols.text         | Cheatsheet of symbols commonly used in course
+optionalTemplate.tex | LaTeX template created by Kairat Kempirbaev
 ```